01 of 07

-Take your base ribbon (the 2") and lay it flat on a surface–table or floor works well for this one.
-Use scissors to cut 5 yards of your base ribbon and accent ribbon.
+Lay the base ribbon (the 2") flat on a surface; either a table or the floor works well.
+Use scissors to cut five yards of your base ribbon and accent ribbon.
 Line up your accent ribbon (the 5/8") with the middle of the base ribbon.
 Use a hot glue gun to attach the two ribbons together.
-Work slowly, gluing on the accent ribbon to make sure you keep it in the center of your base ribbon.Continue to 4 of 6 below.
+Work slowly, gluing on the accent ribbon to make sure you keep it in the center of your base ribbon.Continue to 4 of 7 below.

 Wrap Ribbon on Wreath

 Pick sides of your wreath form to be your front and back.
 Starting at the top of the back side, stick a glue dot to the form and attach the ribbon.
 Take one turn around the wreath form then add another glue dot to stick the ribbon down.
 Continue all the way around the wreath form or until you run out of ribbon.
 Using glue dots allows you to easily change the ribbon for different holidays as you see fit.Continue to 5 of 7 below.